littlezaide/haggadah/02_beforethemeal.md

 2. Ya got a roasted shank-bone (of a lamb) or something that approximates it (honestly... no need to be picky this year).
 3. And ya got a roasted egg (how about just an egg?).

-Also: a piece of horseradish, a bit of kharoset (or how about just a Clif bar?), and a sprig of parsley (any herb.
-Lettuce?
-Cabbage? fine).

 Besides these, lay down some:

-1. bitter herbs (horseradish), cut into small pieces
+1. bitter herbs (horseradish)
-2. kharoset or whatever sweet fruit and nut thing you got
+2. kharoset (or how about just a Clif bar?)
 3. parsley or something green.
-Anything green and leafy.
+Any herb.
+Lettuce?
+Cabbage? fine.
 4. salt water

-Put a cup of wine is placed at each plate, and a goblet in the center of the table for Elijah.
+Put a cup of wine at each plate, and a goblet in the center of the table for Elijah.

 ## Seder ##